Why Choose Cash Based Physical Therapy?

 5. Shop local.

 6. Does your PT even lift?
 Or play sports?
 You have the autonomy to choose your provider!
 If you’re an active person, you want a PT who understands the active lifestyle.
 When you choose a clinic doing running, olympic lifting, CrossFit, or other sporting assessments make sure your PT really understands all aspect of the sport.
-Let’s say I injured myself when picking up a heavy piece of furniture and it’s now impairing my ability to do CrossFit or...(insert favorite exercise/sporting activity here).
-If I’m going to hire someone to do a movement/pain assessment and treatment, I want them to understand not only the mechanics of my typical exercises, but the type of equipment I use, be able to demonstrate techniques or drills to improve my abilities, and even have other people within the local community they can recommend such as functional medicine providers, coaches, Chiro, gyms, etc. to compliment their services.
+Let’s say you injured myself when picking up a heavy piece of furniture and it’s now impairing your ability to do CrossFit or...(insert favorite exercise/sporting activity here).
+If you're going to hire someone to do a movement/pain assessment and treatment, you want them to understand not only the mechanics of my typical exercises, but the type of equipment you use, be able to demonstrate techniques or drills to improve your abilities, and even have other people within the local community they can recommend such as functional medicine providers, coaches, Chiro, gyms, etc. to compliment their services.
 Unless your PT has experience in many sports and the ENTIRE realm of fitness, they most likely won’t have those complimentary recommendations to their services.

 7. What about HSA and FSA money?
 Can I submit cash-based services to my insurance for reimbursement?

-My advice to consumers is to always assess your benefits of care under different clinics.
-We comparison shop most things in life, why not shop your wellness/recovery care too!
+Our parting advice to consumers is to always assess your benefits of care under different clinics.
+We comparison shop most things in life, why not shop your PT & performance care too!
 You might just surprise yourself with what you learn.